As fruit trees begin putting out fruit in spring, it is your job to take some of that fruit off.

 Natural fruit drop

-We are not the only ones who want to protect our fruit tress from breakage due to too much fruit.
+We are not the only ones who want to protect our fruit trees from breakage due to too much fruit.
 These trees have evolved to protect themselves with what is erroneously called “June drop”.
-June drop normally occurs in May in the Bay Area and it refers to a fruit tree dropping many immature fruits.
+June drop can occur late spring through early summer and it refers to a fruit tree dropping many immature fruits.
 Fruits that are diseased or infested may also drop prematurely.

 Don’t be afraid to get up close and personal with your fruit trees in spring.
 Thinning fruit will ensure a better crop and a healthier tree.
 Thinning also gives you a chance to see what’s really going on for your fruit trees, allowing you to halt a minor pest invasion before it causes any real damage.